Mostly Sunny with a High Near 82 | SweetwaterNOW

 Today

-Isolated showers and thunderstorms after 2pm.
 Mostly sunny, with a high near 82.
-Windy, with a southeast wind 6 to 11 mph becoming southwest 16 to 26 mph in the morning.
-Winds could gust as high as 37 mph.
-Chance of precipitation is 20%.
+Breezy, with a west wind 6 to 11 mph increasing to 15 to 20 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Tonight